 Do not procrastinate

-procrastination is the main reason behind the failure of most of the people.
+procrastination is the main reason behind the failure of most people.
 The more you put the work on tomorrow, the more are your chances of failure.
-Live with the rule of now or never, if you do not study today, then you will never be able to get in Indian army.
+Live with the rule of now or never, if you do not study today, then you will never be able to get into the Indian army.
 Give priority to your studies first.

-Try to follow these points on daily basis, and you will surely crack CEE with good marks and get your name in the merit list.
+Try to follow these points on daily basis, and you will surely crack CEE with good marks and get your name on the merit list.

 All the best for your written exams!